Built on Family.

 For a free case review, contact us at (612) 446-3999 at your earliest convenience.

 At Nicolet Law Accident & Injury Lawyers, our firm handles dog bite and attack claims on a contingency fee basis.
 That means we do not charge a fee unless we collect compensation for you.
-Call 1-855-NICOLET or use our secure online form to schedule a free case evaluation at one of our four Minnesota locations (Woodbury, Minneapolis, Duluth, and Hibbing).
+Call 1-855-NICOLET or contact us online to schedule a free case evaluation at one of our four Minnesota locations (Woodbury, Minneapolis, Duluth, and Hibbing).

 225 South 6th Street